libretime/libretime/docs/user-manual/users.md

 To edit a user account, click on that user's row in the table, change the user's details in the box on the right side, and then click the **Save** button.
 To remove a user account, click the small **x** icon to the right side of its row in the table.
-You cannot delete your own user account, and usernames cannot be changed once created.
+You can't delete your own user account, and usernames can't be changed once created.

 ![](./users-user-edit.png)